dennypage/mdns-bridge/README.md

     -h                  Display usage
-    -f                  Run in the foreground           (default is to self-background) -s                  Log notifications via syslog    (default is stderr) -w                  Enable warnings for mDNS decode errors that are suppressed by default -c config_file      Configuration file to use       (default is mdns-bridge.conf) -p pid_file         Process ID filename             (default is no pid file)
+    -f                  Run in the foreground           (default is to self-background) -s                  Log notifications via syslog    (default is stderr) -w                  Warn for mDNS decode errors that are silent by default -c config_file      Configuration file to use       (default is mdns-bridge.conf) -p pid_file         Process ID filename             (default is no pid file)
 ```